 7. (Re)assess access control measures

-Perhaps the most important role a VMS plays in a company’s security is that it forces site managers to think about how to organize access control.
+Perhaps the most important role a VMS plays in a company's security is that it allows site managers to think about how to organize access control.
 It raises questions about which areas should be off-limits, who belongs on site, and how much protection businesses need to keep their assets safe.

 Protect your worksite with Sine

 Limiting access to a worksite in order to keep people and property safe involves deterrent, detective, and protective measures.
-Surveillance, intrusion detection, and electronic access technology are all part of Sine’s suite of VMS tools.
-We also provide you with actionable insights so you can be proactive instead of reactive when it comes to workplace security.